 The following summarizes the principal fees and costs associated with engaging our firm for investment advisory services.
-For detailed information, refer to our Form ADV Part 2A Brochure, Items 5 and 6 by clicking this link ADV Part 2.
+For detailed information, refer to our Form ADV Part 2A by clicking this link https://adviserinfo.sec.gov/firm/brochure/172979.

-- Asset Based Fees Payable quarterly in arrears.
-Since the fees we receive are asset-based (i.e., based on the value of your account), we have an incentive to increase your account value which creates a conflict especially for those accounts holding illiquid or hard-to-value assets. - Commissions As an Investment Adviser, Arlen Capital does not receive commissions.
-However, Advisory Representatives acting as Registered Representatives of Osaic Wealth, Inc. (formerly Royal Alliance Associates, Inc.), the broker-dealer, receive commissions. - Fees related to variable annuities, including surrender charges; - Other Advisory Fees In addition to our fees, if applicable, you will also pay advisory fees charged by third party money managers, which are separate and apart from our fees. - Additional common fees and/or expenses such as: Custodian fees, account maintenance fees, fees related to mutual funds and exchange-traded funds, and transaction charges when purchasing or selling securities.
+Asset Based Fees - Payable quarterly in advance.
+Since the fees we receive are asset-based (i.e. based on the value of your account), we have an incentive to increase your account value which creates a conflict especially for those accounts holding illiquid or hard-to-value assets

+Examples of the most common fees and costs applicable to our clients are:

+- · Custodian fees: - Account maintenance fees: - Fees related to mutual funds and exchange-traded funds; - Transaction charges when purchasing or selling securities; and - · Other product-level fees associated with your investments